Race Equipment - Juniors

 Back protectors are COMPULSORY for kids racing.
 They should lie flat against the body with the top edge not extending above the 7th cervical vertibrae.
 (The bump at the base of your neck.)
 These can also be expensive so explore getting one second hand.

-Forearm Guards are worn in order to to take the impact of GS gates.
+Forearm Guards are worn in order to to take the impact of Giant Slalom gates.
+These are not required for skiing Slalom.
 Alternatively you can also purchase race vests that have similar built into the sleeves.

 Slalom Shin Guards are used to avoid impact with the gates or stubbies used in training/races.
 These can also be purchased second hand as they need to be the correct size for the childs legs.